DAILY DISCIPLINE #190

 5. And that's why Paul writes these strong verses:

 Notice the phrases: "no one is righteous, not even one" and "all have sinned".

 6. All of us instinctively feel the truth of this.
 We see man's behavior -- including our own -- and we don't understand it.
 We really want to be good and do the right things towards others.
-But time and again we fall short leaving in our wake broken friendships, marriages, homes and often a broken self.
-That is why Paul meant when he wrote:
+But time and again we fall short leaving in our wake broken friendships, marriages, homes, and often a broken self.
+That is what Paul meant when he wrote these words:

 Romans 7:15, 18-19

-7. Have you noticed that man always likes to try doing things on their own?
-It gives us satisfaction and the feeling of power over our circumstances.
+7. Have you noticed that we men and women like to try doing things on their own?
+It gives us satisfaction, and the feeling of power over our circumstances.
 God knew this about us and so He gave the Law of Moses to his people to keep so they could get right with Him.
 And how they tried --century after century.
 No sooner had they succeeded in keeping one law when they failed at another.
 In the end what did the law show them AND us today?

 9. God has chosen to do all the work of getting us back in right-standing with Himself by PUTTING US IN HIS SON.
 And when did He do this?